 About the Program

-For over 20 years, the Fisher International MBA Program, ranked Top 15 by Entrepreneur Magazine, has supported entrepreneurial education and offered a distinctive program that equips students with knowledge and skills for active roles in global business development.
+For over 20 years, the Fisher International MBA Program has supported entrepreneurial education and offered a distinctive program that equips students with knowledge and skills for active roles in global business development.
 Our MBA students develop skills in core business disciplines, cross-cultural communication, and foreign language as well as specific skills that focus on entrepreneurship, such as opportunity identification, evaluation, and exploitation.
 Many of the entrepreneurship courses involve working with entrepreneurs or with firms engaged in entrepreneurial endeavors.

 Entrepreneurship is a way of doing business that involves being proactive and innovative, acting autonomously, and being willing to take reasonable risks in anticipation of commensurate rewards.
 Entrepreneurship can apply to new or innovative business ventures and can occur in new or existing firms, small or large firms or institutions, and in not-for-profit ventures.
 It is relevant for start-up and early stage entrepreneurs, entrepreneurial managers, large established firms, or institutions and relevant stakeholders.